ErrorTzy/writings/notes/Philosophy_of_Language/Secondary_Literature/RussellOnDenoting.md

 ## knowledge about VS. acquaintance

-the thing we only reach by means of denoting phrase
+**knowledge about**: the thing we only reach by means of denoting phrase

 e.g. The center of mass of the solar system at a definite instant is some definite point

 **acquaintance:**

-sense: acquaintance with perceptions
+- sense: acquaintance with perceptions

-thought: acquaintance with logical character `(?)`
+- thought: acquaintance with logical character `(?)`

 all thinking start from acquaintance, but it succeeds in thinking about many things with which we have no acquaintance